JimBenna/Academy-Caldera/README.md

 ## You have to install Mitre CALDERA&trade;
 :earth_americas: [Mitre CALDERA&trade; Github repository](https://github.com/mitre/caldera)

-In this page you will find how-to install this tool.
+See their repository on details on how to install this Adversary emulation tool.

 ## Clone this repository
 ```Bash